BlackbirdSQL/Firebird-DDEX-SqlEditor/Docs/ado-net.md

 * With your new edmx open select `Project > Add new data source > Object` to complete the setup of your model.

 __Warning__ Operations within the edmx UI can take some time.
 Even a Cancel request can lock up the IDE.
 Be patient.</br>

+__Note__
-__Note__ BlackbirdSql.VisualStudio.Ddex.dll is used by the IDE.
-Do not add a reference to it in your projects.</br>
+* BlackbirdSql.VisualStudio.Ddex.dll is used by the IDE.
+Do not add a reference to it in your projects.
+* If you add a reference or package for Firebird.Data.FirebirdClient or EntityFramework.Firebird to a project and the app.config is open it will not be configured.</br>You will need to reopen your solution for it to be updated.